EricLeon/Real_Estate/README.md

 - Built a custom web crawler to automatically download listing information from a popular UK letting website and save it to a local SQLite database.
 - Created a data-cleaning pipeline through which I pass freshly scraped data that uniformly parses data into new features that aide in analysis.
 - Used Tableau Desktop to design and build a custom dashboard for identifying ideal rentals.
+- Performed data cleaning, exploratory data analysis as well as feature engineering on collected data.
+- Trained & Optimised a Random Forest Regression model with an RMSE of roughly 123 which I am currently utilising to identify both "fairly" priced listings as well as those that may be potentially undervalued.
+*The workbook containing the Machine Learning / Data Science workflow is in this repository named "Flat Rental Analysis & Modelling" and contains further commentary.*

 ## Framing The Problem